 Dec.
-30: Photograph your favourite gift.
+30: Photograph your favorite gift.

-From Anika: What was your favourite gift and who gave it to you?
+From Anika: What was your favorite gift and who gave it to you?
 What was the gift you were most excited to give or was there even something you would rather have saved for yourself?

 Dec.
 31: Photograph New Year’s Eve.